Renault Master Z.E. reliability & safety

 As with the Kangoo Z.E., the Master Z.E. comes with a sound generator to help other road users know you’re there.
 The futuristic Z.E.
 Voice works at speeds up to around 20mph, when the general tyre and road noise takes over.

 - 1VerdictThe Renault Master Z.E. is one of the largest electric vans currently on sale, and is designed primarily for urban multi-drop deliveries

 - 2Range, battery & chargingIts sheer size means the Renault Master Z.E. is compromised in terms of driving range

 - 3Running costsIt’s expensive to buy or lease, but total cost of ownership is where the Renault Master Z.E. claws back money

 - 4Electric motor, drive & performanceThe Renault Master Z.E. has modest performance, but it can cope with reasonable loads

 - 5Interior & comfortFunction beats form in the utilitarian Renault Master Z.E. cab

-- 7Reliability & safety - currently readingThe use of existing components means the Renault Master Z.E. should be reliable
+- 7Reliability & safety - currently readingThe use of proven components and technology means the Renault Master Z.E. should be reliable